mthsmcd/non-newtonian-turbulence-models/README.md

    - `7502.keB`

 Note that specifying `xi` will make the model ignore the prescribed `tau0`.
-However, the fixed `xi` will probably be different from the true one, which the model will also compute and print to the screen on runtime to inform the user.
+The model will, however, calculate the true $\xi$ based on the prescribed `tau0` but only print it to the screen on runtime to inform the user.
+In this manner, the user can know how far the specified `xi` is from the actual value.

-It is recommended that the simulations should be run at first with a fixed `xi`, using the information printed on the screen the user can then adjust `tau0` to achieve the desired yield stress ratio.
+It is recommended that the simulations should, at first, be run with a fixed `xi`.
+Using the information printed on the screen the user can then adjust `tau0` to achieve the desired yield stress ratio.
-Once the simulation with fixed `xi` converges, the user can finally set it to zero and the model will then use the true calculated $\xi$ based on `tau0` to produce the final results.
+Once the simulation with fixed `xi` converges, the user can finally set it to zero, the model will then use the true calculated $\xi = \tau_0 / \tau_w$ to produce the final results.

-If instead the simulation is started directly with `xi` equal to zero, it will probably diverge because the wall shear stress varies very rapidly at the first iterations.
+In case that the simulation is started directly with `xi` equal to zero, it will probably diverge because the wall shear stress varies very rapidly at the first iterations.

+#### Pipe flow

+Simulations with $Re_\tau \approx 323$, the mesh contains xx elements and can be modified in the `blockMeshDict` file.

+2. PL with $n = 0.6$ and `GRkEpsilonZetaF`

+3. Bn with $\xi = 0.2$ and `LKTSkOmegaSST`

 ## References